 To open the fuel tank cap, pull up the key hole cover.
-Insert the ignition key into the fuel tank cap and turn the key to the right.
+Insert the ignition key into the fuel tank cap and turn the key clockwise.

 To close the cap, push it down into place with the key inserted.
-The key can be removed by turning it to the left to the original position.
+The key can be removed by turning it counterclockwise to the original position.
 Close the key hole cover.